 (5) A responsible person for the installation of the service line for the lot on subdivided land must ensure that the service line is of a size, type and quality to perform the function for which it is installed.

 [Regulation 57 inserted: SL 2020/132 r.
-7.]
+7; amended: SL 2024/12 r.
+33.]

 58. Connection points and service lines on rear driveway for particular subdivided land